 Current and Emerging Applications

 The clinical use of the liquid biopsy has significantly increased since 2014, when the first commercially available multigene liquid biopsy platform became available.
-Several assays are commercially available and FDA-approved, and some are considered as sufficient for treatment eligibility by insurance companies.
-For example, in 2016 the FDA approved the cobas® EGFR Mutation Test v2 to determine the eligibility of non-small cell lung cancer patients to receive certain EGFR tyrosine kinase inhibitors .
-Adoption of the liquid biopsy to exclude patients from targeted therapy has seen much slower clinical adoption, mostly due to concerns for false negatives and generally accessible tumor tissue 3.
-Increasing clinical utilization has also been driven by patients and physicians wanting to identify targetable mutations for off-label use or clinical trial enrollment.
+Initially, use was largely driven by patients and physicians desire to identify targetable variants for off-label drug use or clinical trial enrollment.
+Several assays are now commercially available and FDA-approved, and some are considered sufficient for the determination of treatment eligibility by insurance companies.
+For example, in 2016 the FDA approved the cobas® EGFR Mutation Test v2 to determine the eligibility of non-small cell lung cancer patients to receive certain EGFR tyrosine kinase inhibitors7.
+NGS-based assays have also received FDA approval as companion diagnostics with the Guardant360® CDx assay in 2020 for non-small cell lung cancer and the FoundationOne® Liquid CDx assay in 2021 for non-small cell lung, prostate, ovarian, and breast cancer12.
+Both assays have also received approval as complementary diagnostic tests for tumor mutation profiling of solid tumors12.
+Adoption of the liquid biopsy to exclude patients from targeted therapy has seen much slower clinical adoption, mostly due to concerns for false negatives and generally accessible tumor tissue3.
+At this time, negative liquid biopsy sequencing should be followed up by tissue biopsy sequencing12.

-Emerging uses for liquid biopsies include their use as a complement to tissue biopsy mutational profiling, assessing treatment response, residual disease monitoring, detection of disease recurrence, and monitoring for emergence of resistance mutations 3.
+Emerging uses for liquid biopsies (Figure 4) include assessing treatment response, residual disease monitoring and detection of disease recurrence, monitoring for resistance variants, and expanding use to different tumor types; additional discussion can be found elsewhere3, 12, 16.

-The expected cancer-specificity of mutations makes ctDNA an attractive biomarker for early detection of cancer, which could have tremendous impact on patient care.
+The expected cancer-specificity of variants makes ctDNA an attractive biomarker for early detection of cancer or population screening (Figure 4), which could have tremendous impact on patient care.
 However, since early-stage tumors are known to release very little DNA, there are many technical challenges to be overcome.
-Although liquid biopsy may be an attractive tool for cancer screening in asymptomatic patients, such applications will need to be carefully and thoughtfully considered to avoid excessive patient suffering and cost due to false positive results.
-In the short term, liquid biopsies may be more helpful to confirm malignancy in patients with already clinically or radiographically apparent lesions.
+Such applications will need to be carefully and thoughtfully considered to avoid excessive patient suffering and cost due to false positive results or misleading reassurance due to false negative results.
+In the short term, liquid biopsies may be more helpful to confirm malignancy in patients with already clinically or radiographically apparent lesions and otherwise inaccessible tumor tissue.

 - Chakravadhanula M, Tembe W, Legendre C, et al. Detection of an Atypical Teratoid Rhabdoid Brain Tumor Gene Deletion in Circulating Blood Using Next-Generation Sequencing.
 J Child Neurol 2013;29(9):NP81-NP85.